The Writer's Guide to Finding & Hiring an Editor

 Unfortunately, there’s no definitive industry-wide standard for what the various levels types of editing include or are even called.
 What’s copyediting to one editor might be line editing to another.
 The important thing is that your potential editor defines and specifies the services you’ll receive.
 If your conversation with the editor doesn’t include any details about exactly what you’ll get, you’d probably be wise to continue your search elsewhere.

-Read more: Developmental editing versus copyediting—which do you need most?
+Read more: Developmental editing or copyediting—Which do you need?

 Is your manuscript ready for editing?